cchanzl/Lock-Screen/_posts/2020-05-24-Motor-Underwriting-Cycle.md

 Isolating AIG for example, we can see that it started off in 2005 with a Motor combined ratio of 90% and a Motor market share of 24%.
 This changed to a combined ratio of 123% and a Motor market share of 26% by 2007.
 By 2014, their market share was 16%, with a combined ratio of 98%.

 Adding in a time dimension to the graph allows us to further understand which insurer reacted fastest and strongest to market trends.
 For example, Tokio Marine Insuranc's combined ratio improved a whooping 148% to 111% from 2008 to 2009 which is above market movement in the same year.
-Between 2008 and 2009 was also when we could every major market player making some sort of strategic adjustments, resulting in significant improvement acros indivdiual performance.
+Between 2008 and 2009 was also when we observed every major market player making some sort of strategic adjustment, resulting in significant improvement across individual performance.

 <iframe src="https://public.tableau.com/shared/T5R4BT6RP?:showVizHome=no&:embed=true" width="900" height="2000" frameborder="true"></iframe>
 Note that the visualisation only contains performance for the top ten motor insurers during the period.